cuthbertLab/music21/buildDoc/rst/moduleMeter.rst

         .. attribute:: beatBackgroundUnitCount

-            Return the count of background beat units, or the number of subdivisions in the beat unit in this TimeSignature.
+            Return the count of background beat units found within one beat, or the number of subdivisions in the beat unit in this TimeSignature.

             >>> ts = TimeSignature('3/4')
             >>> ts.beatBackgroundUnitCount